Retired Executive, Boeing

 Founder, Bowman Design Group

-Tom Bowman is Founder of the exhibition and marketing firm Bowman Design Group and Founder and CEO of Bowman Change Inc., a consultancy that works on science-driven public engagement and sustainable business strategy.
-Tom has been a small business owner for 25 years and has worked with the C-suite leadership in a variety of industries.
-Tom’s company received a Cool California Small Business of the Year Award in 2009 and Tom was inducted into International Green Industry Hall of Fame in 2016.
+Tom Bowman is Founder of Bowman Design Group and Founder and CEO of Bowman Change Inc., a consultancy that works on science-driven public engagement and sustainable business strategy.
+Tom has been a small business owner for 25 years.
+His company received a Cool California Small Business of the Year Award in 2009 and Tom was inducted into International Green Industry Hall of Fame in 2016.
 Author of The Green Edge, Tom chairs the exhibition industry’s sustainability committee and is President-elect of Sustainable Business Long Beach.
 He has advised government agencies including NASA, NOAA, the National Science Foundation and the White House Council on Environmental Quality on public outreach.

 Industrial Design Professor, CSULB